 Fingermann is not just any researcher.
-She is an "investor relations analyst" at MzGroup, a Brazilian investors' consultancy company.
-She studied and gained her degree from FGV, which is playing a "dual and parallel role" for ProSAVANA and the Nacala Fund, according to her "linkedin" site39.
+She used to be an "investor relations analyst" at MzGroup, a Brazilian investors' consultancy company.
+She has studied at FGV, which is playing a "dual and parallel role" for ProSAVANA and the Nacala Fund, according to her "linkedin" site.